CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

   field is empty.
 * *Module Generation Type*: How the module generation will be handled by AIP Console.
 Either "Full Content" (default), " Analysis Unit module" or "Technology Module".
-* *Process Imaging*: If selected, uploads the application to the imaging server.
+* *Process Imaging*: If selected, triggers the "Generate Views" step and uploads the application to the Imaging Viewer.
+* *Publish to Engineering Dashboard*: In order to upload the application' results and publish then to the Dashboards, check this option.
 * *sleep duration* : Amount of seconds used to fetch the ongoing job status (defaulted to **15s**).

 ### Fast Scan